Reduced Density Matrices Through Machine Learning

-J.Y.'s work is supported by startup funds at University of Florida.
-A.A.'s work is supported by the AI Scholars program (part of the University Scholars Program) at the University of Florida, as well as by the UF Center for Condensed Matter Sciences (CCMS) Undergraduate Fellowship.
+\emph{Acknowledgments:} J.Y.'s work is supported by startup funds at University of Florida.
+A.A.A.'s work is supported by the AI Scholars program at the University of Florida and by the UF CCMS Undergraduate Fellowship.
 The authors acknowledge UFIT Research Computing for providing computational resources and support.